 be recreated by using:

-whatis edit will display a short information about edit
+whatis edit Will display short information about edit.

-whatis will display a short information about the DOS commands
+whatis Will display short information about the DOS commands.

 How to use the Help

 Copyright © 2003 Robert Platt, updated 2007, 2020 and 2022

 This file is derived from the FreeDOS Spec Command HOWTO.

 See the file H2Cpying for copying conditions.